“After 25 years I left my job to become the advocate of Roma children”

-Mersin saw a decrease in the drop out rate of Romani children in primary school from 60% to 20%; also thanks to AKROMFED’s constant support to children and families from 2012 to 2018.
+Mersin saw a decrease in the drop out rate of Roma children in primary school from 60% to 20%; also thanks to AKROMFED’s constant support to children and families from 2012 to 2018.

 TOY for Inclusion

 AKROMFED, will open a Play Hub in the town of Mersin.
-They hope to increase the access of Romani children to preschool, which is still limited compared to the majority population.
+They hope to increase the access of Roma children to preschool, which is still limited compared to the majority population.

 The Play Hub would add to a playground for young children that is already run by the organization.